 |Turnaround time||2 months|

 EpiSign is a test based on DNA methylation patterns.
-It can detect different types of methylation abnormalities: Episignatures, Imprinting disorders and Methylation of promoter region.
+Various types of methylation abnormalities can be detected: Episignatures, Imprinting disorders and Methylation of promoter region.

-Pathogenic variants in different genes (usually genes involved in the regulation of epigenetic processes and chromatin structure) can give a very specific abnormal genome-wide methylation profile.
-The specific profile is called an “episignature”.
-Such an episignature has now been established for more than 60 disorders.
+Pathogenic variants in different genes (usually these are genes involved in the regulation of epigenetic processes and chromatin structure) can give a very specific aberrant genome-wide methylation profile.
+The specific profile is called an episignature.
+Such an episignature has now been established for more than 60 conditions.

-the methylation status of the differentially methylated regions in/around the imprinted genes will be evaluated.
-If abnormal methylation is detected, follow-up testing may be necessary to determine the underlying cause, such as UPD or deletion.
+The analysis of imprinting disorders distinguishes the methylation status of the differentially methylated regions in/around the imprinted genes.
+If abnormal methylation is detected, further investigation may be necessary to determine the underlying cause, such as: UPD or deletion.
 There are currently 8 imprinting disorders detectable with EpiSign.

-Methylation of the promoter region of the FMR1 gene (Fragile X syndrome, FX)
+Methylation of promoter region of the FMR1 gene (Fragile X syndrome, FX)

-In males with FX, the FMR1 gene is inactivated by extension of a CGG repeat in the gene’s promoter region.
-With EpiSign, the consequence of CGG repeat elongation, inactivation of the FMR1 gene due to hypermethylation of the FMR1 promoter, can be detected (EpiSign is therefore not a test for determining the repeat length).
-In case of a positive result, an additional repeat analysis will have to be done to confirm the diagnosis of FX.
-EpiSign is only suitable for diagnosing FX in males.
+In boys with FX, the FMR1 gene is inactivated by extension of a CGG repeat in the promoter region of the gene.
+With EpiSign, the consequence of the CGG repeat extension, inactivation of the FMR1 gene due to hypermethylation of the FMR1 promoter, can be detected (EpiSign is therefore not a test for determining the repeat length).
+In case of a positive result, an additional repeat analysis will have to be done to confirm the diagnosis of FX EpiSign is only suitable for diagnosing FX in males.

 - When the patient has a variant of unknown clinical relevance (VUS) in one of the genes for which an Episignature is available.
 A methylation profile similar to that of the associated syndrome supports pathogenicity of the variant.